Yorkshire Puddings

 Step 4

-Place a small knob of fat into each of your pudding moulds (circa ½tsp) then place the trays into your pre-heated oven.
+After about 10 - 15 minutes your puddings will be rising and starting to colour- if they are open the door to let out a blast of heat/smoke/steam - Then turn the heat down to 180° and allow the puds to cook for about another 10 - 15 minutes.
 When the fat is smoking hot take the trays out and quickly spoon 2tbsp into each mould and place trays back in the oven.
 I then throw in a small splash of cold water into the bottom of the oven, which creates a plume of steam (this will help create massive puds!)
 TIP: Speed is of the essence here!
 Get your tins out and back in ASAP keeping the oven heat up by opening/closing the oven door quickly!

 Step 5